My recommended travel merchandise

 Footwear and accessories

-How many times have we cursed ourselves in the rain for forgetting to pack that umbrella or looked around hopelessly in some airport in Europe trying to find some Aspirin that is not woefully overpriced or lament over leaving our portable charger at home as we stare at our dead phone?
-Here are some other nifty travel essentials that you definitely need to remember to pack.
+How many times have we cursed ourselves in the rain for forgetting to pack that umbrella?
+Or searched hopelessly in some airport in Europe trying to find some Aspirin that is not woefully overpriced?
+Or lamented over leaving our portable charger at home as we stare at our dead phone?
+To avoid all those future meltdowns, here are some other nifty travel essentials that you definitely need to remember to pack.
+Just click on the images to shop!

 Travel luggage and handbags